Combining hard and soft decoders for hypergraph product codes: Ideal syndrome extraction

 Albeit promising, we note that $\ssf$ by itself requires large block sizes before it becomes effective.
 This is unsurprising considering its classical counterpart also exhibits the same behaviour.
 As mentioned in the previous section, this shortcoming of $\flip$ is addressed in the classical case by using instead soft decoding such as $\bp$.
 However, used naively, $\bp$ fails in the quantum realm.
 In practice, it fails at finding a valid codeword, but still manages to get rather close in the sense that the syndrome weight can be reduced by an order of magnitude.

 Our idea to exploit this property is to start the decoding procedure with $\bp$ and switch to $\ssf$ after a certain number of rounds.
 For such an approach to work for a noisy syndrome, we need to specify a criterion to switch between the two decoders.
 Here, however, we consider a noiseless syndrome extraction and can apply the following simple iterative procedure: try decoding the error with $\ssf$ only; if this does not work, then perform a single round of $\bp$ followed by $\ssf$; if this still does not work, then perform 2 rounds of $\bp$ before switching to $\ssf$; and so on until a codeword is finally found, or when a maximum number $T_{\max}$ of $\bp$ rounds is reached.
 In the latter case, we say that the decoder failed.
 This heuristic defines the hybrid decoder $\iter \bp+\ssf$ which is presented in Alg.~\ref{alg:iterbpssf} in Appendix \ref{app: variants of bp}.
+To make a direct comparison with the $(5,6)$-regular codes presented above, we include the results of numerical simulations of the $(5,6)$-regular codes using the $\iter\bp+\ssf$ decoder in appendix \ref{app:56iterbpssf}.

 We now make some remarks concerning the time complexity of this algorithm.
 As described in Alg.~\ref{alg:iterbpssf} in Appendix \ref{app: variants of bp}, each iteration computes one additional round of $\bp$.
 To avoid redundancy in our computations, we save the output of the last step of each block of $\bp$ rounds.
 When we proceed to the next iteration, we only need to compute the new round.
 In practice most of the computation time is due to $\ssf$.
 In our simulations, we choosed $T_{max} = 100$.